These Scandi Brands Are Owning The Upcycling Space

 Mia Larsson

-Who says jewellery can't be made from old materials, too?
-Mia Larsson is a Swedish designer who handmakes earrings, rings and necklaces out of discarded oyster and mussel shells from local Stockholm restaurants.
+Who says jewelry can't be made from old materials, too?
+Mia Larsson is a Swedish designer who hand-makes earrings, rings, and necklaces out of discarded oyster and mussel shells from local Stockholm restaurants.
 "In my studio I cut, treat and polish the shells, and silversmith the metal to make rings, necklaces and earrings.
-It’s amazing how much potential and inspiration each shell brings," Larsson tells R29.
-Her packaging is made from recycled and locally sourced materials.
+It’s amazing how much potential and inspiration each shell brings," Larsson tells Refinery29.
+Her packaging is made from recycled and locally-sourced materials.

 di(vision)